THE Warhammer Underworlds Blog & Podcast

 This is a table of the Top 12 warbands in the entire sample, sorted by a kind of weighted win rate I call a Meta Score.
 It combines popularity and success.
 Looking at this ranking, only 6 warbands are “modern” releases since Gnarlwood.
 And some of them are out of print anyway.
 This means that the majority of the top performing warbands have been unavailable to new players for a long time, while still shaping the Underworlds meta.
 Old warbands like Crimson Court and Madmob received very little balancing tweaks and included mechanics that weren’t otherwise present in the Nemesis format.
 Of course, longtime players and new players who have just acquired these old warbands love their toys – I get it.
 However, the new edition brings with it a much-needed shake-up.
 For now, at least, the old “statballs” brute-forcing their way to the top are gone.
 Of course, the new second edition might not actually change the fighter profiles of the old top-performers – but they might not be tournament legal anymore (only a small subset of first edition warbands will be.
 And if they are, Games Workshop has assured players that they will be stocked and are thus available to all.

 If you like what you saw, please share this post with your network and be sure to submit your game data.
 This report was hard work, so I would be pleased to receive a lot of views as well as comments.
-You can discuss the article on the Stats Forum in the WHU Vassal Discord server.
+You can discuss the article in the #statistics-discussions forum channel on the WHU Vassal Discord server.

 I would like to thank all the volunteers who gave their time and energy to submit the data on which this analysis is based.
 I am always looking for volunteers to enter data.
 If you are an event organizer, please consider submitting your events to this project (contact me anytime).
-You can find all relevant information at the top of this post and the Discord server, where I also have a post regarding data entry volunteering.
+You can find all relevant information at the top of this post and on the Discord server, where I also created a post regarding data entry volunteering (inside the #statistics-discussions forum channel).

 You’ll hear from me when the roadmap – and especially the formats – for the new edition become clear!